gokulm/BoltOn/docs/mediator.md

 Unit of Work
 ------------

-If you're using Mediator, you need not worry about starting or committing an unit of work, it will be done automatically using `UnitOfWorkInterceptor`.
-In case if you're not using Mediator or you want to take control on starting an unit of work, use `IUnitOfWorkManager`.
-It takes care of starting a new transaction with `System.Transactions.TransactionScopeOption.RequiresNew` if there is one already started.
+* If you use Mediator and implement any of the interfaces mentioned above (like IQuery, ICommand etc.,), you need not worry about starting or committing unit of work, it will be done automatically using `UnitOfWorkInterceptor`.
+* If you're not using Mediator and if you want to start an unit of work, call Get method in `IUnitOfWorkManager` by passing `UnitOfWorkOptions` based on your needs.
+It will start a new transaction with `System.Transactions.TransactionScopeOption.RequiresNew` if there is one already started.
+The default transaction isolation level is `IsolationLevel.Serializable`

 **Note:** Though it's possible to start an unit of work manually, please try to do avoid it, especially when there is already one, as having more than one unit of work isn't a proper way to build applications.
 This will be useful only when you want to query a database with an isolation level different from the one started by `UnitOfWorkInterceptor`.

-In case if you want to change the default transaction isolation level for all the requests or only certain requests, or if you want to change the TransactionTimeout, you can implement `IUnitOfWorkOptionsBuilder` or inherit `UnitOfWorkOptionsBuilder` and override Build method.
+In case if you want to change the default transaction isolation level for all the requests or only certain requests, or if you want to change the TransactionTimeout, you can implement `IUnitOfWorkOptionsBuilder` or inherit `UnitOfWorkOptionsBuilder` and override the Build method.